bsherin/tactic/docs/Tile-Commands.rst

     .. py:method:: create_figure_html(use_svg=True)

         Given a MplFigure instance this generates html that can be included in a tile to display the figure.

-If ``use_svg`` is True, then this produces an svg element that is embedded directly in the page.
+        :param bool use_svg: If  True, then this produces an svg element that is embedded directly. in the page.
 If it's false, then the html produced contains a link that references a png file hosted on the server.

     .. py:method:: create_pyplot_html(use_svg=True)

         When using matplotlib.pyplot to work in interactive mode, use this alternative command to generate html to display the figure.
-If ``use_svg`` is True, then this produces an svg element that is embedded directly
-        in the page.
+        :param bool use_svg: If  True, then this produces an svg element that is embedded directly. in the page.
 If it's false, then the html produced contains a link that references a png file hosted on the server.

         The following code will work in the log or a notebook: